wgarciac220/VBA-Logger/README.md

 # VBA-Logger

-A logger for VBA, based on desired level log data into the inmediate window, a txt file or in a form of a messagebox.
+A logger for VBA, based on the desired level, logs data into the immediate window, a txt file, or in a form of a messagebox.
 This project uses Chain of Responsibility design pattern.

 ```VBA